collabserver/collabserver-network/README.md

 ## Description
-Common library used by both collab-server and collab-client.
+Common library used by both collab-server and collab-client-interface projects.

 ## Features